TechxArtisanStudio/Openterface/docs/product/minikvm/faq.md

 -   Verify correct USB enumeration (`USB Tree Viewer` or `lsusb -v`)
 -   Confirm latest host app
+-   Run the [diagnostic self-check](/product/minikvm/support/diagnostic-self-check/) to capture logs
--   If still failing, contact support for diagnostics/replacement.
+-   If still failing, contact support with your Order ID, diagnostic logs, and setup photo — see [How do I report a hardware issue to support?](#how-do-i-report-a-hardware-issue-to-support)